EHS 609 – Guided Introduction to EMS Research [2-3] [Instructor Approval Required]

 This course will examine environmental factors affecting the healthcare system and delivery of emergency care.
 Local, national, and international influences are considered in relation to political and technological advances.
 Aspects of service reimbursement, medical protocols, administrative response, and quality-care evaluation requirements are considered.

-Students complete an individual project in a specific emergency health services area under the supervision of EHS faculty.
+Students complete an individual project in a specific emergency health services area under the supervision of EDHS faculty.
 Prerequisite: Consent of the instructor.

 Field experience providing learning through observation and participation in administrative activities.
 Placements arranged in an existing system to support role development consistent with the student’s career goal, work experience, or setting.